networkx/networkx/doc/source/tutorial.rst

 >>> G=nx.MultiGraph()
 >>> G=nx.MultiDiGraph()

-When called with zero arguments, one obtains the empty graph without any nodes or edges.
+When called with no arguments you get a graph without any nodes or edges (empty graph).
 In NX every graph or network is a Python "object", and in Python the functions associated with an "object" are known as methods.

-All graph classes allow any hashable object as a node and arbitrary edge data/weights/labels to be associated with an edge.
+All graph classes allow any hashable object as a node.
+Hashable objects include strings, tuples, integers, and more.
+Arbitrary edge data/weights/labels can be associated with an edge.

 All graph classes have boolean attributes to describe the nature of the
 graph:  directed, weighted, multigraph.